 Introduction

-Every municipality in Victoria has a number of Local Laws, created by Council, to govern and protect the amenity of the local area, and to regulate the use of Council land and assets.
+Every municipality in Victoria has a number of Local Laws, created by its local Council, to govern and protect the amenity of the local area, and to regulate the use of Council land and assets.

 Local laws are designed to respond to issues and community needs within a municipality.
-These local laws complement their responsibilities and powers under state law.

-Any local laws passed by Council must be designed to ensure that the actions of an individual or group do not have an adverse impact on the rest of the community, and only apply within the municipality in which they are passed, though many councils share similar laws.
+Any Local Laws passed by Council must be designed to ensure that the actions of an individual or group do not have an adverse impact on the rest of the community.
+Local Laws only apply within the municipality in which they are passed, though many councils share similar laws.

-A local law, once adopted, has a maximum 10-year life.
-This ensures that local laws remain current and suitable to the purpose for which they were originally made, as well as ensuring that they respond to new issues or shifting community expectations.
+A Local Law, once adopted, has a maximum 10-year life.
+This ensures Local Laws remain current and suitable to the purpose for which they were originally made, and that they are reviewed at a time when new issues may be expected to emerge or community expectations may shift.

-Pursuant to the Local Government Act 2020, section 71, Councils can create local laws with respect to any act, matter or thing in respect of which the Council has a function or power under the Local Government Act 2020 or any other Act.
+Pursuant to the Local Government Act 2020, section 71, Councils can create Local Laws with respect to any Act, matter or thing in respect of which the Council has a function or power under the Local Government Act 2020 or any other Act.

-Section 72 of the Local Government Act 2020 also clearly states that a local law created by a Council must:
+Section 72 of the Local Government Act 2020 states that:

 (a) a local law must not be inconsistent with any Act (including the Charter of Human Rights and Responsibilities Act 2006) or regulations;